naturapoint9/photo/README.md

 ### 1. Supabase

 Create a [Supabase](https://supabase.com) project, then run the contents of `supabase/schema.sql` in the SQL Editor.
-This creates all tables, row-level security policies, the storage bucket, and the auth trigger.
+This creates all tables, row-level security policies, storage buckets (photos, avatars), and the auth trigger.

 ### 2. Environment